-The braid (2021) Kalliopi Lemos
+The Plait (2021) Kalliopi Lemos

 Kalliopi Lemos (1951) was born in Greece and lives and works in London.
 She is a sculptor, installation artist and painter.
 Lemos studied at Byam Shaw School of Art, University of the Arts London and Central Saint Martins.
 She is known for her large-scale public installations, with which she draws attention to the increasing worldwide migration and oppression of women.
 Lemos has exhibited at various international locations.
 Her work can be found in private collections and in various museums in New York, London, Athens, Crete, Istanbul and Canakkale, among others.
 Kalliopi Lemos in a recent interview: `` I was saddened to learn that Ruth Bader Ginsburg (March 15, 1933 - September 18, 2020), judge of the US Supreme Court and guardian angel of human and women's rights, has passed away.
 'Real change happens one thing at a time - enduring change happens one step at a timeshe said.
-The braid could serve as a memorial to her qualities, her philosophy and the principles that guided her life - as a compass for humanity.
+The Plait could serve as a memorial to her qualities, her philosophy and the principles that guided her life - as a compass for humanity.
 She embodies everything that inspires me.
 Through her strength, she has shown women that their goals in life can be achieved.
-The braid is a feminine sensual symbol made of hundreds of entwined thin rods that ascend ambitiously to heaven as if just standing upright expresses its own declaration of self-worth and defiance.
-The braid with its formidable size, expresses these thoughts. '
+The Plait is a feminine sensual symbol made of hundreds of entwined thin rods that ascend ambitiously to heaven as if just standing upright expresses its own declaration of self-worth and defiance.
+The Plait with its formidable size, expresses these thoughts. '